 Terms and Conditions.

-result in an online purchase of the Services directly from GIL or GCL, and (b)
+may result in an online purchase of the Services directly from GIL or GCL,

-the number of Referred End Users is lowest, as determined after expiry of the
+which the number of Referred End Users is lowest, as determined after expiry

 “Fee Assessment Period” means the period starting on the 15th day after the